Bruce Laird: 1982 Tour of Pakistan

-Laird was made the third selector on the tour of Pakistan, after Rod Marsh refused to do the job (many had thought Marsh would be appointed captain but Kim Hughes got the job and Alan Border was appointed vice captain).
+In September 1982 Laird was selected in the Australian squad to tour Pakistan.
+He was also made the third selector on the tour, after Rod Marsh refused to do the job (many had thought Marsh would be appointed captain but Kim Hughes got the job; Marsh declined to be a selector or vice-captain so Allan Border was appointed vice captain).